-However, for the purpose of the gravitational coherent states we will eliminate the last term of (\ref{NATURALMETRIC}), since we will impose a constraint which reduces $\lambda\rightarrow\lambda_{\alpha,\beta}$ to a function of just $\alpha$ and $\beta$.
-Hence $(\alpha,\beta)\in{C}_2$ will coordinatize the physical degrees of freedom which makes normalization in $\lambda$ redundant.\footnote{In particular, we will associate $a_3$ and $a_3^{\dagger}$ with time variables on the kinematic configuration space $\Gamma_{Kin}$, and one does not normalize a wavefunction in time.} Therefore the overlap between two states for our purposes will involve only $\alpha$ and $\beta$, given by
+However, for the purpose of the gravitational coherent states we will omit the last term of (\ref{NATURALMETRIC}), since we will impose a constraint which reduces $\lambda\rightarrow\lambda_{\alpha,\beta}$ to a function of just $\alpha$ and $\beta$.
+Hence $(\alpha,\beta)\in{C}_2$ will coordinatize the physical degrees of freedom, which makes normalization with respect to the $\lambda$ label redundant.\footnote{In particular, we will associate $a_3$ and $a_3^{\dagger}$ with a time variable on the kinematic phase space $\Omega_{Kin}$, and one does not normalize a wavefunction in time.} Therefore the overlap between two states for our purposes will involve only the $\alpha$ and $\beta$ labels, given by

 and we will from now on omit $\lambda$ from the labels in the anticipation of implementing the aformentioned constraint.

 We will be using the following resolution of the identity for the states